-Residents may not engage in, or invite any firm or corporation to engage in, the business of selling or advertising any services or products, or take orders or make contracts for the delivery of services or products, on University property without prior approval.
-If you are approached by a solicitor, do not give out your name, social security number, etc. If solicitation is observed, please contact University Police at (989) 964-4141 and give location of solicitors.
+Residents may not engage in or invite any firm or corporation to engage in, the business of selling or advertising any services or products, or take orders or make contracts for the delivery of services or products, on University property without prior approval.
+If you are approached by a solicitor, do not give out your name, social security number, etc. If a solicitation is observed, please contact University Police at (989) 964-4141 and give the location of solicitors.

 Pursuant to the Michigan Sex Offenders Registration Act 295 of 1994, sex offenders who are SVSU students enrolled on a full or part-time basis for 30 or more total days in a calendar year are required to register their current local address (on or off campus) through their local police department.
 Students who must register may contact the Saginaw County Sheriff, 618 Cass Street, Saginaw, MI 48602.
 The phone number is (989) 790-5400.

 Sidewalks around residential facilities are for pedestrian traffic only; unauthorized automobiles, other gas- or battery-propelled vehicles are not permitted on the sidewalks at any time.
 Sidewalk chalking is also not permissible.

 All University Housing facilities are designated as smoke-free, which includes all tobacco products and hookahs.

 Smoking is permitted only in lettered parking lots.